Shanthea/Shanthea/README.md

-### Hi there 👋
+###

 # shanthea.github.io

 **`✨Pixels & Passion✨ (Developer/Designer/Creator)`**

-Passionate IT Specialist dedicated to delivering excellence in every project.
+Passionate IT Engineer dedicated to delivering excellence in every project.
 A detail-oriented thinker and quick learner with a strong commitment to teamwork.
 Eager to contribute expertise and dedication to your team.

 ### Languages and Tools
 <img align="left" alt="JavaScript" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" />